 They are just for making sure that critical strategic work is done. (software management).
 OKR’s work best when COMMUNICATING strategic questions or measuring hypotheses which you’ve derived (read: In the Eisenhower’s matrix on Important- Not Urgent) part and set an OKR around it.
 Do OKR’s around things you want to do but often don’t, or they seem non-urgent.
 An OKR around something you’d manage anyway is pointless.

 For example: why build an OKR around electricity bills?
 You’d pay that anyway.
 Instead, creating an OKR around writing a draft would be more actionable, which you tend to procrastinate.
+And there are plenty of examples across many industries.

 Additionally, In a team, Everybody decides the OKR’s.
 You should learn to trust people with OKR’s.
 Empowering people is how you keep your A players.
 If (incase) things go sideways -> you coach, OKR’s cannot be the metric to judge the entire team.
 Hire good people, and trusting them is the key.
 OKRs just exist to make sure things are aligned.